-- Remove the affected soil and replace it with healthy new soil.
+- Remove the infected soil and replace it with healthy new soil.
 Consider that the disease can be present in up to a metre around the infected plants.
 Throw away the soil as it has already been contaminated.
 Here’s an easy way to get rid of the waste.

 - Use Armillatox or Jeyes Fluid on the area where the hedges once grew.
 Dilute your product of choice in water (20:1) and soak the new soil with the solution.
 These products are known to be the only ones to work when it comes to dealing with what actually kills the honey fungus.

-- Wait out for at least 8 months before planting anything on this patch of soil.
+- Wait for at least 8 months before planting anything on this patch of soil.
 This will starve the fungi to death in case it hasn’t already been completely eradicated by the previous steps.

 - Plant a different species of plants that have high resistance to the fungus.
 There are plants that have rarely been recorded to suffer from this condition and it has only happened if they were already old or ill.